 World’s Biggest Sprinkler for Innocent Drinks

-Companies are always looking for unique way to market their latest products to attract new customers and build brand awareness.
+Companies are always looking for a unique way to market their latest products, attracting new customers and building brand awareness.
 Simple print advertising and TV adverts are being replaced by extravagant P.R. stunts.
-Guerrilla marketing campaigns involves high energy and imagination, focusing on grasping the attention of the public in more personal and memorable levels.
+Guerrilla marketing campaigns involve high energy and imagination, focusing on grasping the attention of the public in more personal and memorable ways.

 Innocent Drinks approached us with a very ambitious Bespoke Water Special Effect brief which involved breaking a Guinness World Record.

-We were set the task of creating the World’s Largest Sprinkler – a full working replica of your standard garden lawn sprinkler, and it had to be over 8m in length in order to qualify.
-Innocent then wanted to place the sprinkler in a London Park on a sunny weekend and let people cool off from the heat in the water.
+We were set the task of creating the World’s Largest Sprinkler – a full working replica of your standard garden lawn sprinkler, and it had to be over 8 metres in length in order to qualify.
+Innocent then wanted to place the sprinkler in a London park on a sunny weekend to let people cool off from the heat in the water.

 As the project progressed, our role developed to cover full event management across the entire weekend.